-144 The TOE shall meet the requirement "Audit storage (FAU_SAS.1)" as specified below (Common Criteria Part 2 extended).
+- Dependencies: FMT_LIM.1 Limited capabilities. - 144 The TOE shall meet the requirement "Audit storage (FAU_SAS.1)" as specified below (Common Criteria Part 2 extended).

+FAU_SAS.1 Audit storage

 Hierarchical to: No other components.

 FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area .

 Dependencies: No dependencies.

-Application Note: 7 The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.
+Application Note: The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.